oSoWoSo/disroot-howto/pages/01.basics/how-to-delete-account/docs.en.md

 ---

-To delete your Disroot account you just need to fill in the [delete account request form](https://disroot.org/forms/delete-account-form)
+To delete your Disroot navigate to https://user.disroot.org and log in with your Disroot credentials.

-Once you confirm the request, your account will be added to our deletion list and will be deleted on the first monday following a one week waiting period.
+Select the 'Delete my Account' box and continue as instructed.

-If you change your mind during the waiting period, and you want to keep your account, please contact us via support@disroot.org
+Please notice: This process is irreversible!
+Once confirmed you will not be able to log in to your account or ask to restore it later.
+All your remaining data will be deleted within 48 hours, and your current user name will not be available when creating a new account.